shopware/docs/guides/plugins/plugins/storefront/add-custom-twig-function.md

 ## Overview

-Imagine you want to call a PHP script from the Twig template during the theme development to create a MD5-Hash for example.
-For these cases we can create our own twig functions.

-In our example we will pass a string to the Twig Function and return a MD5-Hash.
+Let us consider, for instance, you want to call a PHP script from the twig template during the theme development to create a `MD5-hash`.
+In such a case, you can create your own twig functions.
+For this example, pass a string to the `TwigFunction` and return a `MD5-Hash`.

 {% hint style="info" %}It is not recommended to use twig functions in order to retrieve data from the database.
 In such a case, DataResolver could come in handy.{% endhint %}